AlexCsanyi/web_scraper/README.md

 ### Step 1

 added [email-validator](https://www.npmjs.com/package/email-validator) module to validate an e-mail address
-ask user to type in an email address; if valid log confirmation message else ask user to retry or enter a different one
+ask user to type in an email address; if valid, log confirmation message, else ask user to retry or enter a different one

 ### Step 2